The Black Pirate: Technicolor and pirate films

+Restoration and home media

+The copyright for The Black Pirate is now in the public domain.
+In 1999, a restored print was released on DVD by Kino Video.
+A blu-ray edition, also from Kino was released in 2004 and reissued by them in 2010.
+In 2023, a new blu-ray edition from the Cohen Media Group was released on a double-bill with Robin Hood.

+The Black Pirate was given a major restoration in 2023 by the Museum of Modern Art (MoMA) in New York.
+As MoMA curator Dave Kehr explains:

+This restored print received its world premiere at the BFI London Film Festival on October 15, 2023.
+It was also screened at the San Francisco Silent Film Festival on April 10, 2024, and at the Academy Museum of Motion Pictures in Hollywood on November 24, 2024.

 Legacy

 Fairbanks biographer Jeffrey Vance maintains that “The Black Pirate was the most carefully prepared and controlled work of Fairbanks’s entire career” and “the most important feature-length silent film designed entirely for color cinematography.”
 Vance believes the limitations imposed by early Technicolor forced him to remove the "pageantry and visual effects" of his earlier swashbuckler and produce a straightforward action adventure.
 "The result was a refreshing return to form and a dazzling new showcase for the actor-producer’s favorite production value: himself.
 Fairbanks is resplendent as the bold buccaneer and buoyed by a production brimming with rip-roaring adventure and spiced with exceptional stunts and swordplay, including the celebrated ‘sliding down the sails’ sequence, arguably the most famous set piece of the entire Fairbanks treasure chest.”

-A two-year-long restoration of The Black Pirate was begun in 1970 by the British National Film Archive at the request of Douglas Fairbanks Jr. One original release print and two incomplete negatives were used to restore the film.
-In addition to the surviving color film, some black and white outtakes and test footage have been found and included in the Blu-ray release of the film, with narration by Rudy Behlmer.

-The film was selected for preservation in the United States National Film Registry in 1993.

-The film is recognized by American Film Institute in these lists: